 The SonarQube GitHub Action can be configured for different target build technologies (.NET, Gradle, Maven, etc).

-If your whole Maven or Gradle build doesn't run on Java 17, we suggest first to try to base the whole build on one of those two versions of Java.
+If your whole Maven or Gradle build doesn't run on Java 11 or 17, we suggest first to try to base the whole build on one of those two versions of Java.
 If it's not compatible, then you can override the

 JAVA_HOME environment variable just before the analysis step, as shown here: